OfficerChul/Online-Networking-Platform/README.md

   * **Field**
     * Tests if the field exists or not
     * Tests if the field has correct type or not
-    * Tests if the field has the correct modifier or not
+    * Tests if the field has a correct modifier or not

 * **ServerTest**